Grievances at Work

 If you want to raise a formal grievance you should follow the company grievance procedure which is usually found in your staff handbook.
 There should also be a mention of the procedure on your terms and conditions of employment.
 If these are not available, or don’t exist, your employer must still follow the ACAS Code as a minimum.

 The statutory ACAS Code of Practice on Disciplinary and Grievance Procedures (the ACAS Code) came into force in April 2009.
 The Code sets out the principles that you should follow when raising a grievance and those that your employer should follow when investigating and considering your grievance.
-Please click here for link to the ACAS Code
+Please click here for the link to the ACAS Code

 The ACAS Code applies to most types of claim that can be brought in the employment tribunal including discrimination, unfair dismissal, equal pay, working time, deductions from pay, breach of contract and detriment claims.